 Paddle vs Oar: What’s the difference?

-What’s the difference between a paddle and an oar, and is there such a thing as a kayak with oars?
+What’s the difference between an oar vs paddle, and is there such a thing as a kayak with oars?
+In this short post, we give you the answers!

 In this photo, circa 1950, Angle Oar co-founder Jim Van Gompel uses oars on a boat he built himself.